 Is the decision a Key Decision?
-(A Key Decision is one which results in income or expenditure to the Council of £50,000 or more or which has a significant impact on two or more District wards) N/A District Wards Affected N/A Links to Corporate Plan priorities or Policy Framework All
+(A Key Decision is an executive decision which results in income or expenditure to the Council of £50,000 or more or which has a significant impact on two or more District wards) N/A Is the decision subject to Call-In?
+(Only Key Decisions are subject to Call-In) N/A District Wards Affected N/A Links to Corporate Plan priorities or Policy Framework This Treasury Management Strategy is an integral part of the Council's Medium Term Financial Plan which links our financial position to the Corporate Plan and our other service strategies.